Have You Ever Been in Foster Care?November 27, 2018 Have You Ever Been in Foster Care?

 - Irmgard Schultz Scholarship: This scholarship is privately funded and can be accessed through OSAC.
 Note: Foster youth are a secondary priority.
 First priority is to any graduate from Jackson County.

 - DREAM Scholarship for Foster Youth: Primary eligibility is for those former foster teens who do not meet the requirements for the Education Training Voucher listed below.
-This scholarship can also serve youth who were adopted from DHS child welfare between the ages of 14 ½ and 16; former foster youth who did not receive Chafee funds before age 21, or are between age 23 to 26 and have not yet completed their education.
+However, as a secondary purpose, this scholarship can serve youth who were adopted from DHS child welfare between the ages of 14 ½ and 16; former foster youth who did not receive Chafee funds before age 21, or are over age 23 (less than age 26) and have not yet completed their education.

 - Have at least 180 days of Oregon child welfare care (DHS or Tribe) after the age of 14 and have been in DHS or Tribal custody at age 16 or older.